 Geneva State Park features a sandy beach where you can swim and a boat ramp for boating and fishing.
 Lake Erie is known as the "walleye capital of the world."
 You can also catch yellow perch, channel catfish, and steelhead trout.
 There are hiking trails and marshy areas great for birding.
 Geneva State Park has picnic areas and an archery range.

 Overnight guests can choose from cabins, campsites, and one of the 109 rooms at the Lodge, many of which have Lake Erie views.

 The town offers a range of events including concerts, a flea market series and the Lake Erie Monster Pub Crawl.

 There are several old-style arcades downtown as well as pubs and shops to explore.

-Restaurants in Geneva-on-the-Lake run the gamut from casual lakeside eateries to fine dining.
-Among them are:
+Restaurants in Geneva-on-the-Lake run the gamut from casual lakeside eateries to fine dining restaurants:

-- Eddie's Grill - Little changed since it opened in 1950, Eddie's is a regional institution.
-Their burgers, fries, hot dogs, and ice cream treats are good, too.
+- Eddie's Grill: Little changed since it opened in 1950, Eddie's is a regional institution.
+Their burgers, fries, hot dogs, and ice cream treats are traditional favorites.

 - Crosswinds at Lakehouse Inn Winery: Situated at the edge of Lake Erie, they serve fine dining entrees, salads, and sandwiches with a casual lakeside atmosphere.